gofiber/fiber/middleware/csrf/README.md

 # CSRF
 CSRF middleware for [Fiber](https://github.com/gofiber/fiber) that provides [Cross-site request forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) protection by passing a csrf token via cookies.
 This cookie value will be used to compare against the client csrf token in POST requests.
-When the csrf token is invalid, this middleware will return the `fiber.ErrForbidden` error.
+When the csrf token is invalid, this middleware will delete the `_csrf` cookie and return the `fiber.ErrForbidden` error.
+CSRF Tokens are generated on GET requests.

 ### Table of Contents
 - [Signatures](#signatures)